WiC = TSV = WSD: On the Equivalence of Three Semantic Tasks: Empirical Validation

+To further expand our analysis, we manually analyzed 60 additional randomly selected instances from the English MCL-WiC training set.
+The size of the sample was limited because WSD instances are difficult and time-consuming to analyze, especially when multiple annotators are involved and an effort is made to avoid any unconscious bias.

+For each such instance, we assigned WordNet senses to each of the two focus tokens, without accessing the gold MCL-WiC labels.
+Our judgments were based on the glosses and usage examples of the available senses, as well as the contents of the corresponding synsets and their hypernym synsets.
+Subsequently, we analyzed each instance where the WiC prediction obtained by applying the WiC-to-WSD reduction did not match the WiC classification in the official gold data.\footnote{We publish the annotated set of 60 WiC instances at \url{https://webdocs.cs.ualberta.ca/\~kondrak}}

-The MCL-WiC dataset provides a unique test for the equivalence of WiC and WSD because its annotation method is independent of WordNet.
-We analyzed 60 randomly selected instances from the English training set by manually identifying the WordNet sense of each {\focusword}.
-We found that 55 out of 60 instances conform to the equivalence {\thesis}.
-The remaining five instances can be divided into three categories: (1) tokenization errors in MCL-WiC; (2) missing senses in WordNet; (3) possible annotation errors in MCL-WiC.
+We found that 55 out of 60 instances (91.7\%) unquestionably conform to the equivalence {\thesis}.
+The remaining five instances can be divided into three categories: (1) tokenization errors in MCL-WiC, (2) missing senses in WordNet, and (3) possible annotation errors in MCL-WiC.
 We discuss these three types of errors below.

-In two instances, word tokenization errors interfere with the MCL-WiC annotations: (1) {\em together} in ``the final coming together'' is annotated as an adverb instead of a particle of a phrasal verb, and (2) {\em shiner} in ``shoes shiners met the inspector'' is annotated as a stand-alone noun instead of a part of a compound noun.
+In two instances, word tokenization errors interfere with the MCL-WiC annotations: (1) {\em together} in ``the final {\bf coming together}'' is annotated as an adverb instead of a particle of a phrasal verb, and (2) {\em shiner} in ``{\bf shoes shiners} met the inspector'' is annotated as a stand-alone noun instead of a part of a compound noun.
 These tokenization errors prevent the proper assignment of WordNet senses.

-In two instances, one of the senses of the {\focusword} is missing in WordNet: (1) {\em breach} referring to an animal breaking through the surface of the water, and (2) {\em spotter} referring to a member of a motor racing team who communicates by radio with the driver.
-Neither of these senses is subsumed by another sense in WordNet, and both of them are present in the Oxford English dictionary\footnote{https://www.lexico.com}, which was consulted by the MCL-WiC annotators.
+In two instances (rows 4 and 5 in Table~\ref{tab:missing-wn-senses}), one of the senses of the {\focusword} is missing in WordNet: (1) {\em breach} referring to an animal breaking through the surface of the water, and (2) {\em spotter} referring to a member of a motor racing team who communicates by radio with the driver.
+Neither of these senses is subsumed by another sense in WordNet, and both of them are present in one of the consulted dictionaries.